 The attraction between two people may seem straightforward.
 However, everything we do is connected to both our brain and body.
 The chemistry of our brains might just be the answer to why, how, and when we fall in love.

 We’re taught the basics of chemistry in school, but probably not how the chemistry of the body can impact emotions and feelings.
 These chemicals are found naturally in your body – hormones and neurotransmitters designed to adjust your feelings to the situation around you.

 We are who we are because of these processes.
 And it’s these same chemical processes in the brain that impact our love lives!

 Not many people acknowledge that the chemical processes in our brains are what cause us to act a certain way.
-They don’t just influence our decisions, but are rather what cause us to make those decisions.
+They don’t just influence our decisions, but are rather what causes us to make those decisions.

-Most experts say that being in love is one of the most dangerous feelings a person can experience.
+Some experts say that being in love is one of the most dangerous feelings a person can experience.
 It is the equivalent of being hopped up on cocaine.